samstav/simpl/README.md

 ### Authentication

-CheckMate supports multiple authentication protocols and endpoints simultaneously.
+Checkmate supports multiple authentication protocols and endpoints simultaneously.
 If it is started with a web UI (using the --with-ui) option, it will also support basic auth for browser friendliness.

 #### Authenticating through a Browser